optimumtact/sr.ht/README.md

 directory called `overrides` and copy templates from the `templates` directory into `overrides`.
 Modify them as you see fit, they will be used instead of the version from `templates`.

+Although I don't know why you would do this when you can just modify source